3d archery in Austria: how to & list of courses

 3

-What equipment do I need for the 3D archery course?
+What equipment do you need for the 3D archery course?

 In the immediate vicinity of both hotels there are fantastic 3D courses, which offer their charms for beginners as well as for experts.
 Newcomers to archery learn how to handle bow and arrow under expert guidance, they learn how to shoot instinctively with the classic hunting bow without sight, but they also learn how to hit the targets with the modern compound bow.
 At many bow courses, all those who do not have their own equipment can borrow bows, arrows, quivers and arm guards and try out whether they too are infected by the bow virus.